httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ## HTTP Fields {#http-fields}

-The component name for an HTTP field is the lowercased form of its field name.
+The component name for an HTTP field is the lowercased form of its field name as defined in {{Section 5.1 of HTTP}}.
 While HTTP field names are case-insensitive, implementations MUST use lowercased field names (e.g., `content-type`, `date`, `etag`) when using them as component names.

+The field value MUST be taken from the named header field of the target message unless this behavior is overridden by additional parameters and rules, such as the `req` and `tr` flags, below.

+Unless overridden by additional parameters and rules, list-based HTTP field values MUST be combined into a single value as defined in {{Section 5.2 of HTTP}}.
+Specifically, list-based HTTP fields sent as multiple fields MUST be combined using a single comma (",") and a single space (" ") between each item.
+Note that intermediaries are allowed to separate values of list-based HTTP fields with any amount of whitespace between commas.
+If this behavior is not accounted for by the verifier, the signature can fail since the addition or removal of spaces between list items will change the signature base.
+It is RECOMMENDED that signers and verifiers process list-based fields starting with the individual field values based on the strict algorithm below, where possible, to account for possible intermediary behavior.

-Unless overridden by additional parameters and rules, the HTTP field value MUST be canonicalized as a single combined value as defined in {{Section 5.2 of HTTP}}.
-Note that some HTTP fields, such as Set-Cookie {{COOKIE}}, do not follow a syntax that allows for combination of field values in this manner such that the combined output is unambiguous from multiple inputs.
-However, the canonicalized component value is never parsed by the message signature process; instead, it is merely used as part of the signature base in {{create-sig-input}}.
-Even so, caution needs to be taken when including such fields in signatures, and the `bs` parameter defined in {{http-header-byte-sequence}} provides a method for wrapping such problematic fields.
+Note that some HTTP fields, such as Set-Cookie {{COOKIE}}, do not follow a syntax that allows for combination of field values in this manner (such that the combined output is unambiguous from multiple inputs).
+Even though the component value is never parsed by the message signature process; instead, it is merely used as part of the signature base in {{create-sig-input}}, caution needs to be taken when including such fields in signatures.
+The `bs` parameter defined in {{http-header-byte-sequence}} provides a method for wrapping such problematic fields.
 See {{security-non-list}} for more discussion of this issue.

-If the combined value is not available for a given field by an implementation, the following algorithm will produce canonicalized results for an implementation:
+If the correctly combined value is not available for a given field by an implementation, the following algorithm will produce canonicalized results:

 1. Create an ordered list of the field values of each instance of the field in the message, in the order that they occur (or will occur) in the message.
 2. Strip leading and trailing whitespace from each item in the list.
 Note that since HTTP field values are not allowed to contain leading and trailing whitespace, this will be a no-op in a compliant implementation.
 3. Remove any obsolete line-folding within the line and replace it with a single space (" "), as discussed in {{Section 5.2 of HTTP1}}.
 Note that this behavior is specific to {{HTTP1}} and does not apply to other versions of the HTTP specification which do not allow internal line folding.
 4. Concatenate the list of values together with a single comma (",") and a single space (" ") between each item.

-The resulting string is the canonicalized component value for the field.
+The resulting string is the component value for the field.

-Note that some HTTP fields have values with multiple valid serializations that have equivalent semantics.
+Note that some HTTP fields have values with multiple valid serializations that have equivalent semantics, such as allow case-insensitive values that intermediaries could change.
 Applications signing and processing such fields MUST consider how to handle the values of such fields to ensure that the signer and verifier can derive the same value, as discussed in {{security-field-values}}.

 Following are non-normative examples of canonicalized values for header fields, given the following example HTTP message fragment: